kfrancis/Chargify.Java/README.md

 Chargify.Java
 =============

-A comprehensive Java API wrapper library for accessing Chargify.com, using XML or JSON to read/write
+A comprehensive Java API wrapper library for accessing Chargify.com, using XML to read/write